 Jason Becker Official Website: https://jasonbecker.com/

 Follow us on Instagram (@KillerGuitarRigs) and Facebook for regular updates regarding all future articles, gear guides, and product reviews.
-We are a reader-supported website that depends on your pro-active actions to sustain these free articles, so feel free to share this with your friends.
+We depend on you spreading the word about KillerGuitarRigs in order to keep making these free guides and resources, so feel free to share this with your friends.

 Before you leave, check out some of our other trending articles, such as our rundown of the best guitar wall mounts and guitar hangers, our choices for the best delay pedals on the market right now, as well as the best acoustic guitars, electric guitars and bass guitars for kids.
 Enjoy!